-Volunteers of the Month

-By Janine Almanzor

-JANUARY- BERNIE TANK For

-more than two decades Bernie has given of her time,

-energy, and wisdom to care for the Botanic Gardens.
-She began, once a week, in the lath house propagating plants and soon increased it to twice a week because she loved it so much.
-Bernie has an eye for noticing needs,

-FEBRUARY- BOB TANK Just like his wife, Bernie, Bob has been volunteering at the Botanic Gardens for about 25 years, and has been as committed as if he were being paid.
+Volunteers of the Month JANUARY- BERNIE TANK For more than two decades Bernie has given of her time, energy, and wisdom to care for the Botanic Gardens.
+She began. once a week, in the lath house propagating plants and soon increased it to twice a week because she loved it so much.
+Bernie has an eye for noticing needs. so when she saw that the seeds needed organizing she set to it.
+Another need she noticed was for the Botanic Gardens' library to be organized.
+She set up the library and catalogued over 3,000 books.
+Bernie has also helped out with numerous plant sales in many roles.
+Over the years, Bernie has shifted from working with the plants to administrative work.
+She functioned as the Friends' secretary for about ten years and has been on several committees.
+Even after volunteering for 23 years she continues to give about 15 hours per week, and every minute is greatly appreciated.
+FEBRUARY- BOB TANK Just like his wife, Bernie, Bob has been volunteering at the Botanic Gardens for about 25 years, and has been as committed as if he By Janine Almanzor were being paid.
 He started off collecting seeds from around the Gardens for propagation.
 Then he worked on upgrading the watering system with timers.
 From there, he worked with the rosarian to identify the roses and create a computer database.
-At one point he was coming in every day to record temperature Bernie Tank ranges at recording stations ls throughout the Gardens.
-In 1995 he t. began maintaining the Friends records, and he continues to do so to this day.
-Bob has also been maintaining members' Bob Tank the accession information for every plant in the Gardens.
+At one point he was coming in every day to record temperature Bernie Tank ranges at recording stations throughout the Gardens.
+In 1995 he began maintaining the Friends members' records. and he continues to do so to this day.
+Bob has also been maintaining the accession Bob Tank information for every plant in the Gardens.
 Bob has created an index for the Newsletters, so that any topic or author may easily be found.
 Bob summed up his service by saying "When they can't find anyone else to do something, they ask him".
-MARCH- BARBARA GABLE After years of enjoying the Plant Sales as a member of the Friends, Barbara decided she would like to help out once she retired.
+MARCH- BARBARA GABLE After years of enjoying the Plant Sales as a member of the Friends.
+Barbara decided she would like to help out once she retired.
 In 2003 Barbara retired from being an English Composition lecturer at UCR and began volunteering at the Gardens.
 She helped with all the work before, during, and after the Plant Sales.
 For years she has also enjoyed the learning experience in the nursery while propagating plants.
 In 2008 she took the training classes to become a docent, and she finds that leading school tours, and introducing young people to our beautiful Gardens, is most rewarding.
 She makes it a fun and interesting learning experience for the kids.
 Barbara also made an effort to learn all she could from the consulting rosarian.
 Gordon Ballmer, and now maintains the roses and teaches many others how to prune and care for roses.
 In her own garden, she enjoys growing roses and vegetables and has plans to convert her lawn into more vegetable beds.

 Barbara Gable

 VOLUNTEER NEWS

 We have Volunteer Orientations on the second Tuesday of each month.
 If you would like to find out more about the kinds of volunteer opportunities we have in the Gardens, please meet us at the Front Gate at 9 AM.
 Please wear comfortable shoes, as we will take a short tour of the Gardens.
 We also have a program for volunteers who would like to serve on weekends to greet visitors.
 For more information on either of these opportunities, please contact Karen Fleisher at 951-682-3795 or volunteerucrbg@gmail.com.

+q

 Around the Gardens

 MESSAGE FROM THE FRIENDS CO-PRESIDENT: